matthizou/vscode-translation-keys-lookup/README.md

   Folders ignored when the script is recursively looking for translation files Default values: `node_modules;public;dist;.git;__tests__`

+### Debugging

+In order to debug or add new features, run the project locally using the Run and Debug view in vscode (Shift + Cmd + D).
+This will open a second instance of vscode (B) that you will be able to debug from your first instance (A).
+While you interact with (B), logs will appear in the Debug Console of (A).
+You can also set breakpoints in (A) directly from the Code Editor.

 ### More

 Any suggestion, request or help for setting up, don't hesitate to drop me an email